abelr-githubplace/courses/the_c_programming_language/the_c_programming_language_data_types.md

 }; year_batch;
 ```

-If the type alias is done with the definition we can even remove the tag from the structure or enumeration as follows.
+If the type alias is done with the definition we can even remove the tag from the structure or enumeration.

 ```c
 typedef struct